lmhbali16/FirstGame/src/README.txt

 Stickman initial position is always positive value (I used java.Math library).
 If the X is too large, the player might not be on the screen as the current level has a height of 400 and width of 440 pixels.

-The player speed is 8, its jump height is 30 and the floorheight is 50.
+The player speed is 8, its jump height is 30 and the floor height is 50.
 The speed of objects might be slow.
 It is because I multiplied the velocity by 0.017

 Since the tick() method is called every 0.017 second, we adjust the speed to that as well